GabyGold67/FourBitLedDigitalTube/README.md

 # **A 4-bit Led Digital Tube Module display easy to use library**
-Developed for the cheap and popular 7-segment 4 digits led displays (**_and for the custom made displays as GIANTS COUNTERS and CLOCKS_**)  based on two TM74HC595 (or similar) shift registers, the main focus was set on: ease of use, flexibility and basic prevention of 'misrepresentation' errors.
+Developed for the cheap and popular 7-segment 4 digits led displays (**_and for all the custom made displays as GIANTS COUNTERS, TIMERS, PRICING DISPLAYS, etc._**)  based on two TM74HC595 (or similar) shift registers, the main focus was set on: ease of use, flexibility and basic prevention of 'misrepresentation' errors.

 ![4-Bits LED Digital Tube Module](./extras/4-BitsLedDigitalTubeModule01.jpg "4-Bits LED Digital Tube Module")